sharetribe/flex-docs/src/docs/tutorial-rental/How to setup Stripe /index.md

     - At this point, Stripe may have to review your account.
 If that's the case, you may consult our [guide on how to complete the Connect Review](https://www.sharetribe.com/docs/how-to/stripe-connect-platform-review/) process for help.
 ![stripe-5](./stripe-5.png)

 After a few seconds, or after the review process, you should see your Connect dashboard.
-Let’s finalize the Connect setup:
+Let’s finalize the Connect setup now.

 - From the top bar, go to Settings (the gear icon) then Settings under the Connect heading.
 ![stripe-6](./stripe-6.png)